DracN0/DracN0.github.io/index.md

   ```nmap -sV -sC -Pn -p 22 -vv <host>```
   * You can also specify multiple ports
   ```nmap -sV -sC -Pn -p 21,22,80,443,8080,445 -vv <host>```
+  * -vv will show open port detections real time so you wont have to wait for the full scan to finish before knowing if a port is open to access.

 (page will be updated further soon...)